2019/2020 Advocacy Focus Areas

-Our focus areas are determined based on our local community advocacy survey conducted in summer 2018, Florida PTA position statements and priorities, meetings conducted with school administration and PTA leadership, and a vetting process involving the Advocates PTA and ACCPTA boards.
+Our focus areas are determined based on feedback from PTA members in Alachua County, Florida PTA position statements and priorities, and meetings conducted with school administration and PTA leadership.

 Our children’s mental health needs our attention.
 Students across our county area coming to school with varying degrees of trauma, and that the situation is getting worse.
 One in five children ages 13-18 nationwide experiences mental illness.
 Suicide is the second-leading cause of death in youth ages 10-24 (according to the CDC).
 In 2017, there were eight youth suicides reported in Alachua County alone.
 Children are talking about committing suicide at a younger age, and incidents of the Baker Act being used for children in elementary school are on the rise — both statewide and in Alachua County.
 The situation is heightened by the fact that our schools do not have enough counselors to meet the mental health needs of our children.

 ACCPTA is working with our school district to inform our community about new programs being implemented in our schools, such as Hope Squad and Start With Hello, as well as about community resources to assist families.
 We are working with Florida PTA on a bill that will investigate why incidents of youth being Baker Acted has increased in our state, as well a addressing this at the local level.

 High Stakes Testing

 At the state level, a number of high stakes decisions are made based on student scores on standardized tests, including school grades, teacher evaluations/school assignments and in some cases student class or grade progression.
 These tests not only lead to a loss of instructional time, but they also contribute to a test-based learning environment for children.
 Testing is also taking its toll on educators, and is one of the primary reasons for the statewide teacher shortage that is impacting Alachua County.